The Prophecy of the Lazarus Parable

 · The Unjust Steward Parable (Luke 16:1-14)

-Thus the Lazarus Parable is another example of the Pharisee hypocrisy, where Jesus uses a ‘rich man’ character to represent the Pharisees: those who were ‘rich in God’, but have abused their position by having a love for money and power… while still calling Abraham their father (John 8:39).
+Thus the Lazarus Parable is another example of the Pharisee hypocrisy, where Jesus uses a ‘rich man’ character to represent those who were ‘rich in God’ (i.e. the Pharisees), but have abused their position by having a love for money and power… yet still calling Abraham their father (John 8:39).
 Contrasted to the Lazarus character who represents those who are ‘poor in God’: those who have ailments and are struggling in life within the rich man’s controlled system.

 The metaphors continue with Abraham’s bosom.
 This of course, is referring to the ‘closeness’ to Abraham’s side: a child under the arm and protection of the Father… a true believer walking the same faith journey as that of Abraham… someone who understands who God really is while serving others where possible (Galatians 3:29).

 What is really cool to see is the word “Hades” in verse 23.
 This is where the rich man ‘resides’… living in ‘torment’ while seeing Abraham afar off.
 When Luke uses this word “Hades”, it reinforces that this parable is a message for the here and now (i.e. those in the First Kingdom).
 Because, if this parable was meant to reflect the futuristic end time “lake of fire” event (where all mankind is burnt to a cinder), then Luke would have used the word “Geenna”.
 Thus the term “Hades” reinforces that this parable is about our two characters living life on earth in the First Kingdom: one character on a road to destruction; the other protected by the Father.